jduthon/SwiftGuideline/README.md

 }
 ```

-### Functions organisation
+### Function organisation

-Always declare all your local variable at the beginning of your function and make a carriage return between local variable and the rest of your code:
+Always declare all your local variables at the beginning of your function and make a carriage return between local variables and the rest of your code:

 **Preferred:**